How Does Financial Aid Work?

 This is the most important question: What do you need to do to be considered for financial aid?

 The answer depends on the school you are applying to.
 Some schools, like Drexel, ask applicants to complete the CSS Profile to be considered for University grants; in addition, all schools will require the Free Application for Federal Student Aid (FAFSA) to evaluate applicants for federal and state financial aid.
-Scholarships from businesses, community, and other organizations will usually require a separate application to complete.
+Scholarships from business, community, and other organizations will usually require a separate application to complete.

 Want to Learn More about Financial Aid?